jiakunw/Selenium-Research/front-end/webdriver/readme.md

 -firstName
 -lastName
 -phoneNumber

-The test will create an account using the 6 arguments
+This will test creating a new account with the given 6 inputs